Mobile Sports Massage In York – Expert Therapy At Home

 Sports Massage For Neck And Shoulders

-As a mobile sports and therapeutic massage therapist in York, I treat a very high number of clients suffering with tight, painful necks and shoulders, especially desk workers, drivers, and weight trainers.
+As a mobile sports and therapeutic massage therapist in York, I treat a lot of clients suffering with tight, painful necks and shoulders, especially desk workers, drivers, and weight trainers.

-After living with chronic neck and shoulder pain myself for over 30 years following a car accident, I learned that standard “rub where it hurts” massages usually only provide short-term relief.
+After living with chronic neck and shoulder pain myself for over 30 years following a car accident, I learned that standard massages that just focus on the sore bit usually only provide short-term relief.
 The pain almost always comes back because the real underlying causes aren’t properly addressed.

-In this guide, I explain the most common issues I see in my York clients and how my personalised, non-generic approach — combining targeted remedial massage with movement pattern correction from my personal training background — delivers much longer-lasting results.
+In this article, I explain the most common issues I see in my York clients and how my personalised approach, combining targeted sports massage with movement pattern correction from my personal training background delivers much longer-lasting results.

 Whether your neck and shoulder pain comes from poor posture, long hours at a desk, stress, heavy training, or old injuries, I focus on finding and fixing the root mechanical problems rather than just treating the symptoms.